abhikarki/ARRTQ-Scheduling/README.md

-# ARRTQ - Adaptive Round Robin with Time Quantum
+# ARRTQ - Adaptive Round Robin with Triple Queue

 This project implements and analyzes scheduling algorithms including: